Vaccine Info

 Share

-eOD-GT8 60mer HIV vaccine (mRNA-1644) candidate is designed to stimulate rare immune cells with specific properties.
-Known as broadly neutralizing antibodies (bnAbs), these specialized blood proteins could attach to HIV spikes, proteins on the virion surface that allow the virus to enter human cells, and disable them via important yet difficult-to-access regions that don’t vary much from strain to strain.
+eOD-GT8 60mer HIV vaccine candidate stimulates rare immune cells with specific properties.
+Known as broadly neutralizing antibodies (bnAbs), these specialized blood proteins could attach to HIV spikes, proteins on the virion surface that allow the virus to enter human cells, and disable them via important yet difficult-to-access regions that don't vary much from strain to strain.

 Researchers led by Dr. William Schief at the Scripps Research Institute engineered a molecule based on a region of the HIV envelope protein called the CD4 binding site.
 They developed a modified protein to prime the precursor B cells to react.
 The protein, eOD-GT8, was designed to incorporate into a self-assembling nanoparticle with 60 copies.
 The nanoparticle vaccine was previously shown to induce the production of bnAb precursors in mice.